 In solid organ transplant (SOT) patients, a combination of macrolide and doxycycline has been used.
 However, doxycycline may be preferred drug in this patient due to increased drug-drug interactions with macrolides.

-Management of bacillary angiomatosis requires an interdisciplinary effort from primary care physicians and infectious disease team.
+Management of bacillary angiomatosis requires an interprofessional effort from primary care physicians and infectious disease team.
 Lesions should be identified early, and treatment should be started early in the disease course to prevent any complications.
 Regular monitoring of CD 4 counts in HIV patients is recommended.
 Nurses should educate patients on the measures to be taken at home for prevention of infections in immunocompromised patients like prevention of cat scratches and controlling flea infestations.
 Pharmacists should be aware of the potential complications of drugs used in the treatment of bacillary angiomatosis.

 |||Stoler MH,Bonfiglio TA,Steigbigel RT,Pereira M, An atypical subcutaneous infection associated with acquired immune deficiency syndrome.
 American journal of clinical pathology.
 1983 Nov; [PubMed PMID: 6637883]|